nadimelayan/nadimelayan.github.io/_pages/about.md

 - **Human Capital Misallocation and General Equilibrium Effects in Chile** *with Agustín Díaz and Carla Varona*

 We analyze the general equilibrium effects of human capital misallocation in Chile.
 First, we utilize tax and educational records to estimate the proportion of educationally mis-matched individuals (high-ability individuals with low educational attainment).
-Second, we estimate the labor market returns on ability, educaiton, and human capital investment.
+Second, we estimate the labor market returns on ability, education, and human capital investment.
 Finally, we construct and calibrate a dynastic overlapping generations model with both private and public human capital investment to decompose the causes of educational mismatch and the general equilibrium effects of changes in sorting.

 - **State dependent Okun's law: A selective labor hoarding approach**